-A student is making satisfactory academic progress if the grade received for each course, system, module, or rotation is 70% (C) or greater.
-Any grade below a 70% (C) must be successfully remediated prior to graduation.
-Exceptions to this policy will be made on an individual basis.
+- 1. For the Doctoral Programs: - a.
+Earning at least a B in all discipline courses - i.
+Anatomy: Anatomy, Embryology, Histology & Neuroanatomy - ii.
+Microbiology: Medical Microbiology and Immunology, Principles of Antimicrobial Therapy, Microbial Pathogenesis - b.
+Maintain an end of the year GPA of at least 3.0. - c.
+Meeting all Research and Dissertation deadlines and completion of all assignments - 2.
+For the MSMEd Program: - a.
+Earning a B (minimum 80%) in all courses - 3.
+For the MMS and MSBS programs, a student is making satisfactory academic progress if the grade received for each course, system, module, or rotation is 70% (C) or greater.
+Any grade below a 70% (C) must be successfully remediated as described in Section 2.2.1.4 and Section 2.2.2.4 prior to the student advancing to the next semester or completing the program.
+Exceptions to this policy will be considered on an individual basis.
 This policy applies to all students regardless of whether they receive Title IV funding (Federal Direct Loans).